Aelto/tw3-cahirc-language/README.md

 ___

-Lambda functions also accept `out` argument if you wish the body of your lambda to mutate the content of the received parameters.
+Lambda functions also accept `out` parameters if you wish the body of your lambda to mutate the content of the received parameters.
 ```js
 add_five = |out el: int| el += 5;